 Campeche is a UNESCO World Heritage Site, with pastel colonial architecture and cobble-stoned streets.

-Campeche is surrounded by walls built to protect it from pirate attacks that were common in the 17th and 18th century.
+Campeche is surrounded by walls built to protect it from pirate attacks that were common in the 17th and 18th centuries.

 Spend some time wandering around the city before grabbing lunch on Calle 59.
-Head to Playa Bonita, just outside Campeche, where you can take a swim in the Gulf of Mexico.
+Head to Playa Bonita, just outside Campeche, where you can swim in the Gulf of Mexico.

 Despite everything that Campeche has to offer, it’s still relatively undiscovered.
-It has a low cost of living and a more quiet different atmosphere than popular destinations in the Rivera Maya.
+It has a low cost of living and a quieter atmosphere than popular destinations in the Rivera Maya, making it a great option for lovely places to live in Mexico.

 Make Campeche your home before everyone else does!